Code-Ninjas130/REPOSITORY-INFO-FOR-STARTING-OFF/README.md

 ![image](https://blog.terresquall.com/wp-content/uploads/2020/04/cant-find-git-repository.jpg)

-**click the locate button and then you must find the unity file they made and select it as the directory** **after that it should look roughply like this depending on how the project**
+**click the locate button and then you must find the unity file they made and select it as the directory** **after that it should look roughply like this depending on the project**

 ![image](https://blog.terresquall.com/wp-content/uploads/2020/04/unity-git-repository.jpg)